 So there you have it, 10 digital skills that can help you power-up your career for the year ahead!

 As well as vowing to self-improve by drinking more green juices, learning to play the banjo, or doing a couch-to-10K whilst playing that banjo in your Ironman suit, maybe it’s time to start a new year’s revolution.
 Think big and develop a digital skillset that gives you the strength and knowhow to push things forward for everyone’s benefit.

 If you’re determined to start the new year with a bang, but still can’t decide which career path to take, chat to one of course advisors and discuss your options today.

-Academy Xi offers a full range of digital skills courses, with real-world projects that lead to industry recognised qualifications.
+Academy Xi offers a full range of short courses in Australia with real-world projects that lead to industry recognised qualifications.

 We’re here to help you develop a skillset that enables you to build, move and improve in 2022.